cube-drone/tex_avery/vc_characters.md

 popularity, and then forgetting the shirts entirely and forever.

-You work with Ennis Laoghaire, who works with local screen-printers, and Shani Djamila, who manages both the shipping and the handling of the shirts.
+You work with Ennis Laoghaire, who works with local screen-printers and manages shipping and handling, and Shani Djamila, who scans the entire internet for trending memes daily.

 The three of you don't maintain an office, but maintain a digital workspace.
 Ennis and Shani both live in Vancouver, although you've never visited either - their apartments are every bit as shitty as yours.
 You meet at pubs, and